oracle-livelabs/apex/apex-professional-hol3/1-creating-a-db-application.md

 ## Task 5: Set Multiple Reports as Administration Pages

+Not all pages should be accessible to all users.
+In this task, you will configure the report pages as Administration Pages, ensuring they are accessible only to authorized users with administrative privileges.

 1. Edit each of the following pages to set it as an Administration Page:

     - CLOTHING_LOOKUP